Simpli-Code/Minishell/README.md

     $ ./minishell

-  📑 Index
+ # 📑 Index
 @root

-📁 incl: contains the program's headers.
+# 📁 inc: contains the program's headers.
-📁 src: contains the source code of the program.
+# 📁 src: contains the source code of the program.
-Makefile - contains instructions for compiling the program and testing it.
+# Makefile - contains instructions for compiling the program and testing it.

 Note: program covers only mandatory requirements of the project's subject.